-Md.
+HighSchoolChatter | Shamrocks Blast Md.
 Sport Club

 Piney Grove, May 31-The Shamrocks walloped a previously unbeaten Maryland Sport Club nine today by a score of 8 to 3.
-The weather, Ernie Boggs, and the Shamrock hitters were all too hot for the Sport Clubbers, who lost their all in the third and fourth their all in the third and fourth innings.
+The weather, Ernie Boggs, and the Shamrock hitters were all too hot for the Sport Clubbers, who lost their all in the third and fourth

-Boggs continued his good work on the mound, He whiffed nine batters and gave up but one free pass.
+Boggs continued his good work on the mound.
+He whiffed nine batters and gave up but one free pass.
 The blond right-hander was no slouch with the stick either.
-He banged out two crisp singles in banged out two crisp singles in three tries.
+He banged out two crisp singles in three tries.

 Julius Andrus injured his left wrist in the third inning but stay-ed in the game long enough to knock home three big runs.
-Bill Zerwick, Bill Moore, and the little center-fielder drove in all the Composed to the start of the start o Greenbelt runs.
-ABRH POAE Greenbelt
+Bill Zerwick, Bill Moore, and the little center-fielder drove in all the